neurodebian/neurodebian/sphinx/proj_freesurfer.rst

 Status
 ------

-We have been in contact with upstream developers and awaiting on the resolution of legal aspects which would allow redistribution of FreeSurfer under reasonable |FOSS| license terms.
+We are in contact with Freesurfer developers and are awaiting the resolution of legal issues that currently prevent legal redistribution of FreeSurfer.

-This project will continue as soon as licensing issue gets resolved.
+This project will continue as soon as the Freesurfer source code is available under |FOSS| license terms.

 ..
  .. todo::